lennylv/DGCddG/README.md

 ############################################################################

 Reproduce experimental results:

-before doing that, Unzip the data set and move it up to the next level. example: unzip train_1470/testset1/testset1.zip -> train_1470/
+before doing that, Unzip the data set and move it up to the next level.

+I recommend using WinRAR on Windows to do this, as the zip command on Linux may cause unzipped files to be lost.

+example: unzip train_1470/testset1/testset1.zip -> train_1470/

 ----------------------------------------------------------------------------
 skempi2-m734, skempi2-2m888, skempi2-3m888, capri-t55, capri-t56: